vimster/text-classification/README.md

-# Part of Speech Tagging
+# Text Classification
-Tool for tagging part-of-speech using the Hidden Markov Model and the Viterbi algorithm.
+Script for classifying text documents using the Hidden Markov Model and the Viterbi algorithm.

 ## Usage
 Copy the xml corpus files into the root folder named corpus.